stanmaz/BBOalert/README.md

 The purpose of this browser extension is to reduce to the absolute minimum the manual operations due to the alerting procedure while playing bridge on BBO (www.bridgebase.com).

-<b>All you need in the beginning, is to install BBOalert and play normally</b>.
-BBOalert will :
+<b>All you need in the beginning, is to install BBOalert and play normally</b>.BBOalert will :

 - record alerted calls
 - alert automatically the recorded calls